 Spencer Yager joined the District in September 2005 as a Conservation Specialist.
 Spencer was raised on his family's dairy farm.
-He graduated from Orange County High School, where he was very active in FFA and served as the regional vice president.
-He worked at Orange Madison Co-op and on the family farm while in high school and college.
-He graduated from North Carolina State University while in high school and college.
+He graduated from Orange County High School, where he was very active in FFA & served as the regional vice president.
+He worked at Orange Madison Co-op & on the family farm while in high school & college.
 He graduated from North Carolina State University with an Associate's Degree in General Agriculture.
-Spencer worked on the family dairy and for a lumber company prior to working at the District.
-Spencer, his wife and their three children live in Somerset on a part of his old family farm.
-In his spare time, Spencer enjoys camping, hunting, fishing and watching Virginia Tech games.
+Spencer worked on the family dairy & for a lumber company prior to working at the District.
+Spencer, his wife & their three children live in Somerset on a part of his old family farm.
+In his spare time, Spencer enjoys camping, hunting, fishing & watching Virginia Tech games.